Principal and Other Investigator Status Guidelines and Process

 Process

-Requests for PI/Co-PI or Investigator status for VPR units should be made to the Vice President for Research by the Department Head or Lab Center Director (or their representative) by e-mail to vprrequests@mit.edu. (vprrequests@mit.edu is an e-mail list that goes to the VPR and her key staff to insure the request is received and responded to.)
+Requests for PI/Co-PI or Investigator status for VPR units should be made to the Vice President for Research by the Department Head or Lab Center Director (or their representative) by e-mail to vprrequests@mit.edu. (vprrequests@mit.edu is an e-mail list that goes to the VPR and key staff to insure the request is received and responded to.)

 Requests for PI/Co-PI or Investigator status should include the following information: